-The internal ECC manages all data of Main area and Spare area.
-A sector is the minimum unit for program operation and the number of program per page must not exceed 4.
+- 1) The Internal ECC manages all data of Main area and Spare area. - 2) A sector is the minimum unit for program operation and the number of program per page must not exceed 4.

-5.12 Partial Page Program Information
+5.8 Partial Page Program Information

-Each Sector can be programmed individually as defined Figure 17.
+Each Sector can be programmed individually as defined Figure 15.

-Figure 20.
+Figure 15.
 Partial Page Program Guide

-1) A sector in the minimum unit for program operation and the number of program per page must not exceed 4.
+1) A sector is the minimum unit for program operation and the number of program per page must not exceed 4.

-5.13 Read ID
+5.9 Read ID

-5.13.1 00h Address ID Definition
+5.9.1 00h Address ID Definition

 The device contains a product identification mode, initiated by writing 90h to the command register, followed by an address input of 00h.
 Five read cycles sequentially output the manufacturer code(ECh), and the device code and 3rd, 4th, 5th cycle ID respectively.
 The command register remains in Read ID mode until further commands are issued to it.
-Figure 21 shows the operation sequence.
+Figure 16 shows the operation sequence.

-Figure 21.
-Read ID sequence
+Figure 16.
+Read ID Sequence

-5.13.1.1 00h Address ID Cycle
+5.9.1.1 00h Address ID Cycle